decentraland/quests-client/README.md

 # Usage

 This library is intended to be used in a Decentraland Scene and uses SDK7 features like user authentication to initialize the client.

+You can find the documentation to start using the library [here](https://docs.decentraland.org/creator/quests/sdk-client/).

 ## Install